...

 Back when women were forbidden to visit Togakushiyama Kenkōji Temple (戸隠山 顕光寺), a worship hall was established for women to worship the Buddha/gods from afar, which is why it was named Nyonin-dō.

-Although the hall does not exist anymore, it deeply connects with the next attraction.
+Although the hall no longer exists, it remains deeply connected to the next attraction.

 Bikuni-ishi Stone (比丘尼石)